nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Individual devices have to be created and configured if this functionality is needed.

-All following examples assume that the variable `mm` points to a ``multimeter`` instance, i.e. that ``mm = nest.Create('multimeter')`` was executed.
+The following examples assume that the variable `mm` points to a ``multimeter`` instance, i.e. that ``mm = nest.Create('multimeter')`` was executed.